 If you are looking to cool down on your trip to Faro, head out to the Ilha Deserta beach which can be accessed from Faro via ferry.
 Escape the crowds and enjoy the deserted atmosphere.
 There is a nearby restaurant on the beach and ferry crossing are frequent to and from the Ilha Deserta.

 Day 6 – Seven Hanging Valleys Tour

 If you enjoy walking, you need to place the Seven Hanging Valleys tour onto your to-do-list.
 It is one of the most scenic hiking routes of the Algarve.

 We recommend parking the car at Praia da Marinha and then making your way gradually west to Praia de Vale Centeanes.
 It’s a long walk to and back taking about 4-6 hours.
 But there are plenty of beaches to explore and restaurants along the way if you need to re-fuel up.
 Bring a camera with you and it might take longer.
 You will be stopping every few minutes to snap the dramatic coastline, majestic sea arches and the golden cliffs.

 As your holiday comes to an end, why not make one final day trip out to the historical town of Silves.
 Once the ancient capital of the Algarve, Silves is a great tourist destination with plenty of sights to explore and visit.

 All the streets wind up to the impressive red brick castle which dominates the town.
 Stop for lunch along the outdoor cafes and take in the wonder of this delightful town.

-There is so much to do and explore in the Algarve and we hope you have taken some inspiration from our 2019 Guide.
-May, June and September are great months to go as the sun is hot and the beaches aren’t that busy.
+There is so much to do and explore in the Algarve and we hope you have taken some inspiration from our 2021 Guide.
 Wherever you go, make sure that you and your loved ones are protected with travel insurance.
+All Chill travel policies include COVID cancellation and medical cover as standard.
 Get a quote here today.